 Written by Our Editorial Team

-Sertraline is also prescribed to treat premenstrual dysphoric disorder (PMDD), a condition that’s linked to depression, anxiety and irritability before and during your period.
+Zoloft is also an FDA-approved prescription drug for premenstrual dysphoric disorder (PMDD), a severe form of PMS linked to depression, anxiety and irritability before and during your period.

-As a selective serotonin reuptake inhibitor (SSRI), sertraline works by slowing down your brain’s reabsorption of the neurotransmitter serotonin.
+Selective serotonin reuptake inhibitors work by slowing down your brain’s reabsorption of a particular brain chemical called serotonin.

-Different neurotransmitters are responsible for regulating everything from your energy level and heart rate to your appetite, sex drive and level of mental focus.
+Different chemicals (or neurotransmitters) are responsible for regulating everything from your energy levels and appetite to your sex drive and mental focus.